ethanweed/Studium_Generale/Questions for Bird Chapter 2 - part 2.md

 # Questions for Bird Chapter 2 part 2

-1. For Bird, “Humean induction” refers to more specific kind of scientific argument, i.e. one where we argue from several particular cases to the truth of a generalization covering them [e.g.] the case of a doctor who took the existence of many anaemic colitis sufferers
+1. For Bird, “Humean induction” refers to a specific kind of scientific argument, i.e. one where we argue from several particular cases to the truth of a generalization covering them [e.g.] the case of a doctor who took the existence of many anaemic colitis sufferers